landyachtz05/PDKE/README.md

 ### Using RStudio on your local machine

 - Install r and RStudio
+- Install r shiny: install.packages("shiny")
 - Open server.R and click the run button.
 The GUI opens and you either select a pre-existing shapefile or create a new one by clicking on the map.
 - Make sure the 'Name' and 'Short Name' fields are filled in.
 - Enter your email address and click "Generate Data" button.